Alcaro/avian/README.md

 # avian

-A chat program over DNS

-Designed for censorship circumvention, not convenience
+A chat program over DNS.
+Designed for censorship circumvention, not convenience.

+This program is designed for the case of Russian internet being censored.
+As of writing, it's not necessary, but things can change at any moment.
+(It is also likely functional under several other forms of restricted internet.)

+## Features

+- Communicates with the server using only standard DNS; remains functional even if all normal TCP and UDP traffic is blocked, and if lookups are relayed through any number of caching recursive resolvers
+- Supports UTF-8, and terminal escape codes for formatting
+- that's it. avian is designed to smuggle information into and out of a censored internet; any conveniences, like UTF-8 support, are accidental.

 ## Limitations

-- Server installation requires significant technical expertise.
+- Server installation requires domain name configuration, which may require significant technical expertise.
 - Unix-likes only.
 Tested on Linux and WSL; does not work natively on Windows (PRs welcome).
-- There are no channels, usernames, banhammers, online status, file upload, or any other modern conveniences.
-Give access to trusted people only.
+- There are no channels, usernames, banhammers, online status, file upload, or any other modern chatting conveniences.
+You'll have to type your name manually for each message, and give access to trusted people only.
 - It's slow.
-You can read 8 bytes and send 4 bytes per roundtrip to the server, no more; this is usually around 16 bytes per second.
+You can read 8 bytes or send 4 bytes per roundtrip to the server, no more; this is usually around 16 bytes per second.

 ## Installation